omec-project/sdcore-docs/developer/gnbsim.rst

 -------------------------------------------------

 - This is default mode of deployment for gNB Simulator
 - Multus cni needs to be enabled on cluster.
-Required for bess-upf & gNB
+Required for bess-upf & gNBSim
 - `make 5gc` will by default deploy gNB Simulator in this mode
 - One interface is used for user plane traffic towards UPF
 - Second interface is used to send traffic towards control plane (i.e. AMF).